 It’s harder than you might imagine to make a good friendship last.
 Research indicates that true intimacy comes about via an average of 200 hours’ worth of meaningful conversations.
 Then comes a tidal wave of other random variables – distance, life events, and consistency – that have potential to sway the balance.

 Creating and maintaining lasting friendships can be challenging.
 But if you can negotiate the tightrope of friendship politics, the rewards are huge.
 Satisfying relationships not only make us happier and healthier, they also keep us afloat as we get older and more bruised by outside events.

 Be there when it counts

 Little surprise, too, that friendship is one of those things that we notice most when it’s missing.
 “I wish I had stayed in touch with my friends,” is one of the top five regrets of dying patients, according to accounts from a nurse.
 “Many [patients] had become so caught up in their own lives that they had let golden friendships slip by over the years,” says author and palliative nurse Bronnie Ware.
 “There were many deep regrets about not giving friendships the time and effort that they deserved.”

-A low-maintenance friend puts in that time and effort, with a slow, steady and uncomplicated presence.
-They see friendship as a continuum; a place where closeness is assumed, no matter what happens in between.
+This brings us onto the crux of lifelong friendships.
+You don’t always have to be in contact with someone, but you do need to be a reliable source of support in their life.
+Low-maintenance friends invest time and effort at a slow and steady pace, providing an uncomplicated presence.
+To them, friendship is a continuum; a place where closeness is assumed, no matter what happens in between.
 They’re flexible enough to standby when life gets in the way and, most importantly, fall back in where it counts.